Insert-Isidorus/agralan-recruitment-task/README.md

 - Cover the endpoints/models with basic tests (maybe factory_boy with Django integration will be handy?)

 - Containerize the whole project (maybe docker-compose will be handy?
 Also consider the database)

-- Take advantage of a component library like Angular Material (don't overthink the designs, just show us that you can work with components and query some data 🙂)

 ## Rules